-The Youth Performing Arts Program consists of a series of workshops taking place once a week in drama, music/rhythm, dance/movement, poetry, improv, and playwriting.
-During the workshops, students will have the opportunity to explore and create performance art inspired by themes that impact youth worldwide.
+The Youth Performing Arts Program consists of a series of workshops taking place once a week in acting, ensemble work, stage presence, and playwriting.
+During the workshops, students explore and create performance art inspired by themes that impact youth worldwide.

-Each workshop consists of a warm up, a theme, a form of expression, time to practice, and a presentation.
-At the end of the workshops students will have the chance to present a showcase of their talent to the community that consists of what they learned and created throughout the workshops.
+Each workshop consists of a warm up, a theme to explore, time to practice, and a presentation.
+At the end of the workshop series, students will have the chance to present a showcase of their talent to the community that consists of what they learned and created throughout the workshops.

 For the 2022 season, YPA reached students in YWCA afterschool programs at Bush, Fletcher, Jefferson, and at the LEAP summer program.
 Students participated in performances and learned how to use different techniques to express characters in the context of stories.
 For the 2023-2024 season, YPA will be offered to participants in the Jefferson afterschool program.
 Stay tuned for performance details!